ALEXUSCR-27/ALEXUSCR-27/README.md

 # Hi there 👋
-I'm Alexander from Costa Rica, a junior developer with experience in full-stack development.
-I've successfully contributed to a variety of applications and websites, showcasing my versatility in both front-end and back-end development.
-Additionally, I have experience in application development for both PC and Android platforms.
-My commitment to writing clean and efficient code is unwavering.
+I'm Alexander from Costa Rica, a junior developer with experience in full-stack development and application development for PC platforms, both on Windows and Linux distributions like Debian and Ubuntu.

+ I've participated in most of the development phases of a project, from planning to testing, implementing Agile methodologies like SCRUM to enhance project management and team productivity.
+Likewise, I have experience in vector and SQL databases management for efficient data retrieval and storage.

+My greatest motivation is to learn as much as possible from every situation, whether positive or negative, and I firmly believe that the practice makes the master.

 ## 🌐 Socials: